poralix/load_monitor/README.md

 # Warnings and requirements

-Only CentOS 7 is supported and tested.
-The patched version of the plugin won't work under CentOS 6 and earlier versions.
+Supported and tested OS:

+- CentOS 6 and 7
+- Debian 8

-You will need to use the original version in this case.
-Potentially can work under current Debian versions (not tested though).
+Potentially can work under  Debian versions (not tested though).

 # Have ideas?